ArksEdu/Catalog/README.md

 1. ssh grader@<box ip address> -p <ssh port> -i ~/.ssh/graderKey - ssh in with grader user using generated keypair.

 On the server:
-1.   sudo nano /etc/ssh/sshd_config - edit the ssh config file to turn off password authentications for all users.
-Do this by setting the "Password Authentication" option to "no"
+1. sudo nano /etc/ssh/sshd_config - edit the ssh config file to set:
+    - "Password Authentication" option to "no" - turns off password authentications for all users.
+    - "PermitRootLogin" option to "no" - disables both password and ssh logon for root user.
 2. sudo service ssh restart - restart ssh service so all users are now forced to have a keypair.

 ### Set up firewall